See Travel 2017: Itinerary and Arrival for a rationale of this trip and an itinerary.

 Our expectations, then, were high and we were not disappointed.
 Edged by a park and canal on one side and by the river Nervión of the other, its dynamic impact changes according to where you view it from.
 From the park side, where the entrance is located, the museum rises above the trees in an imaginative combination of different shapes at odd angles.

 The dynamism of the odd angles and shapes is complemented, too, by the different construction materials visible: glass, cream-coloured limestone, and titanium cladding.
-However, look at the building from the Puente de la Salve bridge over the Nervión and from across the river, and it transforms into a ship with its sleek, shimmering titanium siding conjuring images of sails riding the river.
-What could be more apt to capture Bilbao’s historical shipping connection tradition?
+However, from the Puente de la Salve bridge over the Nervión or from across the river, it is transformed into a ship with its sleek, shimmering titanium siding conjuring images of sails riding the river.
+What could be more apt to capture Bilbao’s historical shipping tradition?

-A walk around the Guggenheim is a heady experience.
-Preconceived ideas of what an art museum should look like are challenged if not shattered by the irregular changing perspectives, which defy and deconstruct structural logic.
+A walk around the Guggenheim is an inspiring experience.
+Preconceived ideas of what an art museum should look like are challenged by the irregular changing perspectives, so that the building seems to defy structural logic.
 The Guggenheim is not simply a museum, it is itself an avant-garde work of art.

-After a leisurely consideration of the stunning exterior, we made our way to the entrance.
+After a leisurely look at the stunning exterior, we made our way to the entrance.
 But in our way was literally a big surprise, impossible to miss.
 Towering ahead of us was an enormous, floral sculpture of a seated dog, fondly known as Puppy.

 The work of controversial American artist, Jeff Koons, it’s a lovable West Highland terrier just over 12 metres (40 feet) tall.
-The fur is made up of multi-coloured pansies and other vivid flowers, embedded in soil and supported on a steel frame, and fed by an internal irrigation system.
-It was for us a joyful if somewhat idiosyncratic/ quirky lead up to the muted-coloured museum, and its unconventional form and location a playful reminder that art has many faces and can be found anywhere.
+The fur was made up of multi-coloured pansies and other vivid flowers, embedded in soil and supported on a steel frame, and fed by an internal irrigation system.
+(The flowers change with the season.)
+It was for us a joyful if quirky entry to the muted-coloured museum, and its unconventional form and location a playful reminder that art has many faces.

-We discovered another unconventional creature on the river side of the museum: an enormous, 9 metre (30 feet) metal spider, the work of the French-American sculptress Louise Bourgeois.
+We discovered another surprising creature on the river side of the museum: an enormous, 9 metre (30 feet) metal spider, the work of the French-American sculptress Louise Bourgeois.
 One of a series of spider sculptures, “Maman”/ “Mother” –as Bourgeois called it—is a warm tribute to her mother who died when Bourgeois was 21 and whom she recalled fondly as protective and caring.
 But why a spider?
-For many people the spider evokes fear (arachnophobia), but in Bourgeois’s case it turns out that her mother was a weaver and the spider has long been the archetypal image of the weaver. and worked at the family’s tapestry restoration business (Guggenheim web) This is how Bourgeois explains her choice: ‘The Spider is an ode to my mother.
+For many people the spider evokes fear (arachnophobia), but in Bourgeois’s case it turns out that her mother was a weaver and the spider has long been the archetypal image of the weaver.
+This is how Bourgeois explains her choice: ‘The Spider is an ode to my mother.
 She was my best friend.
 Like a spider, my mother was a weaver….
 Like spiders, my mother was very clever.
 Spiders are friendly presences that eat mosquitos.
 We know that mosquitos spread diseases and are therefore unwanted.
 So spiders are helpful, protective, just like my mother” https://www.guggenheim-bilbao.eus/en/guia-educadores/maman/

-Inside, from the moment you descend the entrance steps, pass through the lobby and enter the atrium, the Guggenheim is as unconventional as the outside.
-There is the same lack of logical order and a deconstruction of accepted structural designs.
-Soaring upwards, there are large, leaning windows, steel girders, cream-coloured stone pillars, white walls, suspended walkways, and paths that lead off in all directions.
+The inside of the Guggenheim is as unconventional as the outside.
+From the moment you descend the entrance steps, pass through the lobby and enter the atrium, there is the same deconstruction of accepted structural designs.
+Soaring upwards, there are large, leaning windows, steel girders, cream-coloured stone pillars, white walls, suspended walkways, and paths that lead off in many directions.

-It’s not a labyrinth, but we found it a challenge and an adventure, even with a brochure, to find the individual galleries.
-There are three levels reached by glass-enclosed elevators (lifts); the suspended walkways that link the galleries were not to my taste since I do not have a head for height!
-Of the 19 galleries, we saw only a few, all large and none of them conventionally shaped (there are apparently some classically rectangular in shape).
+It’s not a labyrinth, but we found it an adventure, to find the individual galleries, even with a brochure.
+There are three levels reached by glass-enclosed elevators (lifts); the suspended walkways that link the galleries were a challenge for me since I do not have a head for height!
+Of the 19 galleries, we saw only a few, all large and none of them conventionally shaped (there are others apparently classically rectangular in shape).

-And there was nothing conventional about the works that we saw.
 The Guggenheim specialises in modern and contemporary art, and its holdings are complemented by exhibitions including works drawn from other Guggenheim collections.
-Margaret and I chose to limit our viewing, since the galleries themselves were unusually designed and the avant-garde works they contained requiring constant reconsideration against our more traditional perspectives on art.
+Margaret and I chose to limit our viewing, since the galleries themselves were unusually designed and the avant-garde works they contained required us to go back and reconsider what we were seeing against our more traditional views on art.
 We were moved by e. g.
-Anselm Kiefer’s war imagery and blackened sunflowers and struck by Andy Warhol’s famous One Hundred and Fifty Multicoloured Marilyns (silkscreen images of Marilyn Monroe).
+Anselm Kiefer’s war imagery and blackened sunflowers and impressed by Andy Warhol’s famous One Hundred and Fifty Multicoloured Marilyns (silkscreen images of Marilyn Monroe).

-The former were a moving evocation of the senseless destruction and desolation caused by war; the latter demonstrated the endless permutations potentially contained in an image.
-Mark Rothko, however, left me cold, and it seemed to me that his large-scale Untitled could be more aptly called “Unfinished.”
+The former was a moving evocation of the senseless destruction and desolation caused by war; the latter demonstrated the endless permutations potentially contained in one image.

-There was a lot more (for another page?), but everything about the Guggenheim –the building itself and its contents—is a constant questioning about the nature and potential of Art.
+There was a lot more to see, but it seemed to us that everything about the Guggenheim –the building itself and its contents— was a constant challenge about the nature and potential of Art.
 Gehry has overthrown accepted norms in architecture, and engages us in a dialogue not only on what an art museum should be but on what the role of buildings is in our lives.
 The works inside the Guggenheim issue a similar challenge.
 What, if any, are the limits of art?

 We had booked a room for two nights at the Posada El Trasmerano, just outside the small town of Argoños, about 80 kilometres/50 miles west of Bilbao.
 Soon after leaving Bilbao, we left Euskadi and entered the autonomous region of Cantabria.
 The road (A8) follows the coast for much of the way, and is a very pleasant drive.
 To our left, there were green wooded hills broken by fields with grazing cattle and sheep.
 To our right, there were teasing glimpses of the sea and sandy coves and fishing villages.

-Historically Cantabria did not exist as a political entity until 1981 when the Province of Santander –until then part of Castile– acquired limited autonomy following the terms set out in Spain’s newest constitution promulgated in 1978.
-It was an important step to recognizing the area’s cultural and historic identity, which had more in common with its neighbor to the west, Asturias, than with Castile.
+Historically Cantabria did not exist as a political entity until 1981 when the Province of Santander –until then part of Castile– acquired limited autonomy following the terms set out in Spain’s latest constitution in 1978.
+It was an important step towards recognizing the area’s cultural and historic identity, which had more in common with its neighbour to the west, Asturias, than with Castile.
 Indeed many travel books lump Cantabria and Asturias together, noting geographical, economic and even social similarities.
-Both Communities are mountainous with deeply embedded valleys and numerous rivers running north to the Sea of Biscay; fishing and animal farming are basic to their economies (with tourism now have a major impact as well); and social norms tend to be still conservative.
+Both Communities are mountainous with deeply embedded valleys and numerous rivers running north to the Sea of Biscay.
+Fishing and animal farming are basic to their economies (with tourism now having a major impact as well), and social norms tend to be still conservative.

 By the time we arrived at El Trasmerano it was early evening.
 There was ample parking (free).
 Although the Posada is located just off a fairly busy road, our room (203) was on the ground floor in the back and looked out onto fields and wooded hillsides.
 A few cows added a bucolic touch.